-Beyond its reliability, this is also one of the few portable CD players with speakers on our list that offers a bass boost which is notably different than the standard setting.
+Beyond its reliability, this is also one of the few best portable CD players with speakers on our list that offers a bass boost which is notably different than the standard setting.
 Sony CFDS70BLK with speakers also has an AM/FM radio in case you do not want to listen to CDs.
 Finally, if you want to listen to any of the most popular audio file formats made for CD players, the Sony can handle them all including MP3 files not otherwise formatted for a CD player.

 8. NAXA NPB-251RD – Best Price Portable CD Player with Speakers

 NAXA is a somewhat recent company but this has merely allowed them to find out what works and what is necessary among CD players and provide just that at one of the lowest prices on our list.
 Considering not everyone wants to worry about keeping track of earbuds, NAXA saw it fit to make best portable CD player with speakers that is still able to provide everything you need.

 The speakers put out a total of 2.4W RMS which is not that much, but the sound quality is better than one would expect at that rating.
 On top of that, the absence of numerous modes and features on this portable CD player with speakers does make it incredibly easy to use which is likely an ideal portable CD player for a tech-adverse family member.